CrackerjackDigital/silverstripe-cryptofier/README.md

 	as always be carefull with commas, brackets etc as easy to bork your composer and get mystifying error messages.

+2. Read this README again.

-2. Copy cryptofier/install/cryptofier.yml to your app config folder and update:
+3. Copy cryptofier/install/cryptofier.yml to your app config folder and update:

-	__set your server keys for all implementations by calling generate_key on each implementation__
+	__set your server keys for all implementations by calling generate_key on each implementation or by generating keys using framework/sake CryptofierGenerateKeys__

-3.  dev/build?flush=1
+4.  dev/build?flush=1

-4. Checkout the docs! [@docs/html/index.html]
+5. Checkout the docs! [@docs/html/index.html]

-5. Try it out using examples above as basis
+6. Try it out using examples above as basis

 Disclaimer